siamahnaf/react-signature-pad/README.md

   <tr>
     <td> canvasContextOptions </td>
     <td> CanvasRenderingContext2DSettings </td>
-    <td> part of the Canvas API, provides the 2D rendering context for the drawing surface of a canvas element.
+    <td> Part of the Canvas API, provides the 2D rendering context for the drawing surface of a canvas element.
 It is used for drawing shapes, text, images, and other objects</td>
   </tr>
   <tr>
     <td> canvasProps </td>